 The Beats, Black Mountain, and New Modes in American Poetry

-Matt Theado, professor of American Culture at Japan’s Kobe University, has edited this collection of correspondence between the Beat Generation writers and those of the Black Mountain school.
-From the publisher’s website:
+Matt Theado, professor of American Culture at Japan’s Kobe University, has edited this collection of essays about the Beat Generation writers and those of the Black Mountain school.
+From the book’s introduction:

 This sounds like a fascinating book and will be available in March from Clemson University Press.